tingard/btreeny/README.md

 This action allows fallback to a charging state on low battery in the `waypoint_navigation` example script.

+### Parallel

+Another useful control - this allows running multiple actions on each tick, without requiring them to complete.
+Ticks will still happen sequentially but we do not require an action to have completed in order to run the next child.
+This node is especially powerful when combined with the "non blocking actions" section above, as you can trigger and wait on multiple background tasks concurrently.

+The return value of a tick is determined by a callable `result_evaluation_function` you can provide as a keyword argument, with a fairly conservative default.

 ## Logging and Visualization